jjvanzon/Circular-Language-Spec/spec/execution-flow/loops.md

 The diamond is a call to the __For Each__ command.
 There is a nonagon called __In__ visible inside the diamond.
 The __In__ parameter can point to any collection to loop through.

-The diamond contains a circle, named __Item__, which will hold the current item of the collection.
-The current item is passed to the __Loop__ procedure, that will be run multiple times.
+The diamond contains a circle, named __Item__, which might hold the current item of the collection.
+The current item is passed to the __Loop__ procedure, that might be run multiple times.
 The __Loop__ procedure is displayed inside the diamond, as a square named __Loop__.
 The __Loop__ procedure is *defined* outside the diamond.
 The __Loop__ parameter inside the diamond, points out of the diamond to the larger square just below the diamond, with the ellipsis in it.
 The ellipsis stands for whatever you fill into it.
-The larger square below the diamond defines the command that will run multiple times, once for each item in the collection.
+The larger square below the diamond defines the command that might run multiple times, once for each item in the collection.
 The circle inside the large square is the __Item__ passed to the __Loop__ procedure.
 That circle is not tied to the __Item__ parameter inside the __For__ call, but it is implicitly connected to it, because of the connection between the squares that contain the circles.
 (This is due to the rule of *implicit connection through parent.* See the article *Automatic Containment*.)
 Officially, the two smaller circles explicitly have to be named __Item__ as well, to not confuse the circles with any other possible circles, that might be defined in the __Loop__.

 In other loops, the __Loop__ parameter was surrounded by an esthetic nonagon, but because the __In__ parameter is already a nonagon, it is already obvious, that the command handles a collection, so a nonagon is not also placed around the __Loop__ parameter.